Contingencyplana/making_friends_0/planning/perfect_failsafe_metaphor.md

 But I tell you the truth: **“reality” is not REAL.**
 It is neither the Greater Reality nor the True Reality.
-It is a JOKE, a SHAM and FARCE of unutterably monstrous proportions —
+It is a JOKE, SHAM and FARCE of unutterably monstrous proportions —
 a Monumental Recursion staged to PULL the WOOL over our collective eyes!

 **And the IRREFUTABLE CONCRETE PROOF?** the Seven Reasons: